kgost/saoirse/README.md

 you then need to serve the dist folder as a pwa, there are many ways to do this, look into [https://www.npmjs.com/package/http-server-pwa](https://www.npmjs.com/package/http-server-pwa)

 ## Using Docker
-You must have docker and docker-composed installed and working same as in the previous enviroment, you must setup your vapid keys and other enviroment variables, located in `back/Dockerfile`.
+You must have docker and docker-compose installed and working.

+Same as in the previous enviroment, you must setup your vapid keys and other enviroment variables, located in `back/Dockerfile`.

-You don't need to change any database settings as docker has everything setup already now just run
+You don't need to change any database settings as docker has everything setup already.

+Now just run.

 ```
 docker-compose build
 docker-compose up
 ```

-and the app will launch and be available at localhost:3000 any changes made will require rebuild the docker-compose, this will be fixed in the future to update dynamically
+And the app will launch and be available at localhost:3000.

+Any changes made to `front/src` will automatically rebuild the front end and any changes to config, functions, models, routes, controllers and migrations will automatically update on the backend.
+When installing new packages for either or changing other settings you must rebuild and reup.

 ## Using Kubernetes
 you must setup the Dockerfile and vapid keys same as before